Monadicity

 forget = Proof Dict

-returnFree @[] :: a -> [a]
+returnFree @[] :: a -> [a]and a bijective map

 foldMapFree @[] :: forall m a.
-Monoid m => (a -> m) -> ([a] -> m)
+Monoid m => (a -> m) -> ([a] -> m)given by

-given by Prelude.foldMap with inverse
+Prelude.foldMap with inverse

 unFoldMapFree